 Once you’ve documented your answers to these questions, you can take steps to improve the strength of your brand.
 We also recommend creating a Graphics Standards Manual (GSM), which sets clear brand standards and ensures all visual representations of your brand stay consistent, including your website.
 Consistency is key to building consumer loyalty and trust.

 How Red Rocket Can Help Refresh Your Website and Brand

 You are so familiar with your own business and brand that it can be challenging to evaluate it objectively.
 Your mission, goals, and values may be clear to you, but that doesn't mean they are being communicated effectively to stakeholders on your website.

 That is where Red Rocket Creative Strategies can help.
-We are business analysts and consultants that help you see the complete picture.
+Our branding and digital specialists help you see the complete picture.
 We ask the right questions to ensure any website project we undertake is built upon solid branding and messaging.